sergiecode/sergiecode/README.md

 ### 👨🏼‍💻 &nbsp;About Me

-💻My name is Sergie Code, I'm a software engineer, specialized in frontend development, and also a content creator on technology, programming, and artificial intelligence.
+💻I'm a software engineer, specialized in frontend development, and also a content creator on technology, programming, and artificial intelligence.

 👨🏼‍💻I work as a TECH LEAD with an excellent team of programmers with whom we develop software for an importante insurance company in the United States.